agalue/opennms-drift-aws/README.md

 cd packer
 packer build opennms.json
 ```

+Packer will use the default VPC and the default subnet for the chosen region.
+If you want to use a specific VPC/Subnet, please update the Packer JSON files.

 * Execute the following commands from the repository's root directory (at the same level as the .tf files):